 Estonia: Russian plane with Lavrov intruded in our airspace

-The ministers are to discuss both international and bilater... .
+Russian Foreign Minister Sergei Lavrov, left, and his Finnish counterpart Timo Soini speak after their press conference at Hotel Haikko Manor in Porvoo, Finland, Thursday, May 4, 2017.
 Russian Foreign Minister Sergei Lavrov, left, and his Finnish counterpart Timo Soini speak after their press conference at Hotel Haikko Manor in Porvoo, Finland, Thursday, May 4, 2017.

 Discussions